gabrielfalcao/lettuce/docs/reference/terrain.rst

        assert world.some_variable == value

-and the feature could have something like:
+And the feature could have something like:

 .. highlight:: ruby